stephaneey/azure-and-k8s-architecture/networking/azure-kubernetes-service/ingress/ingress.md

 I already shed some light on the different options in the [Cluster Ingress section of the AKS Cheat Sheet](https://github.com/stephaneey/azure-and-k8s-architecture/blob/main/cheat%20sheets/aks.md).
 I will depict below a possible approach using Istio Ingress.
 Note that the overall principles should work just as fine with other ingress controllers such as NGINX, etc.

 # Ingress topologies - Istio as an example
-There are many moving parts (as always), but there are three ways to deploy Istion ingress controllers:
+There are many moving parts (as always), but there are three ways to deploy Istio ingress controllers:
 - Using the IstioOperator but this one seems to be on the deprecation path although no clear communication has been made as of 03/2024
 - Using Helm
 - Using IstioCtl